 All Sewn Up, Unit 1, The Coop Centre, 11 Mowll Street, London SW9 6BG.

 Number of Students

-You will have the use of all equipment in the workroom including: large tables, sewing machines, over-lockers, irons & metal rulers.
-You will have the use of an Embroidery hoop for the duration of the course.
+You will have the use of all equipment in the workroom including: large tables, cutting mats and wheels, irons & metal rulers.

 How to Apply

 Enrol in person, by post or email firstname.lastname@example.org

 Enrolment form available online or on request (by phone or email).